The New Deal (Agents of S.H.I.E.L.D.): Casting

-With the season renewal, main cast members Ming-Na Wen, Chloe Bennet, Elizabeth Henstridge, Henry Simmons, Natalia Cordova-Buckley, and Jeff Ward were confirmed to be returning from previous seasons as Melinda May, Daisy Johnson / Quake, Jemma Simmons, Alphonso "Mack" MacKenzie, Elena "Yo-Yo" Rodriguez, and Deke Shaw, respectively.
+With the season renewal, main cast members Ming-Na Wen, Chloe Bennet, Elizabeth Henstridge, Henry Simmons, Natalia Cordova-Buckley, and Jeff Ward were confirmed to be returning from previous seasons as Melinda May, Daisy Johnson / Quake, Jemma Simmons, Alphonso "Mack" Mackenzie, Elena "Yo-Yo" Rodriguez, and Deke Shaw, respectively.
 Series star Clark Gregg also returns as his character Phil Coulson, portraying a Life Model Decoy version of the character in the seventh season.

 In May 2020, Patton Oswalt was revealed to be returning for the season, portraying Ernest "Hazard" Koening.
 He previously played various present-day Koenig siblings in previous seasons of the series.
 Also in May, Darren Barnet was revealed to be guest starring in the season, portraying Wilfred "Freddy" Malick, the father of Gideon Malick who was portrayed by Powers Boothe in previous seasons.
-Barnet original auditioned to play one of the cops in the episode, before being called back to read for Freddy and ultimately got cast in the role.
+Barnet originally auditioned to play one of the cops in the episode, before being called back to read for Freddy and ultimately got cast in the role.
 Joel Stoffer was also confirmed to be reprising his recurring role of Enoch in the seventh season.
-They guest star alongside Tobias Jelinek as Luke, Joe Reegan, Nora Zehetner, Greg Finley, and Luke Baines.
+They guest star alongside Tobias Jelinek as police captain William Dole and Luke, Joe Reegan as a Chronicom, Nora Zehetner as Freddy's contact, Greg Finley as Tillman, and Luke Baines as Luke.
 Additionally, Joseph Culp appears in the episode as Franklin D. Roosevelt.